VirtualVortex/UtilityBaseAI/README.md

 ## Utility Based AI for FPS Enemy AI

-In this project I will be creating an arfecaft using an AI technique called Utility Base Systems for the enemy AI in an FPS game.
+In this project I will be creating an artefact using an AI technique called Utility Base Systems for the enemy AI in an FPS game.

 ## UML Diagram of the Arefact